lcyang77/Wallpaper-album-cover-ArtfulWall/README.md

 # ArtfulWall - Automatic Wallpaper Updater

 ## Project Introduction
 ArtfulWall is an intelligent automatic wallpaper changing program designed specifically for the Windows platform.
 It offers robust multi-monitor support, capable of setting independent wallpapers for each screen and intelligently adapting to different resolutions, orientations, and DPI scaling.
-The program supports features such as wallpaper grid collage, custom switching intervals, quick operations via a system tray icon, visual configuration editing (with hot-reload support), configuration backup and restore, and auto-start on boot.
+The program can dynamically and randomly update the images in the grid to reduce aesthetic fatigue.
 ArtfulWall aims to provide a smooth, stable, and highly customizable wallpaper experience for users who seek personalization and appreciate music, album art, and desktop aesthetics.

 ## Main Features
 - **System Tray Operation**: The program runs persistently in the background.
 Access all core functions quickly via the right-click tray menu, such as editing configurations, opening the image folder, setting auto-start, and exiting the program.